vivekchand/CarND-Behavioral-Cloning-P3/writeup.md

 ![center driving][normal_image]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.
-These images show what a recovery looks like starting from :
+These image show what a recovery looks like starting from :

-![alt text][recovery_image]
 ![alt text][recovery_image2]

 Then I repeated this process on track two in order to get more data points.